What Does a Reliability Engineer Do?

 A reliability engineer ensures or improves quality control in manufacturing processes or in engineered product performance.
 For someone in this line of work, efficiency and dependability are paramount, and attention to small details is frequently required.
 Engineers in this field frequently strive to strike a balance between low production costs and consistent product performance.
 These engineers frequently work as part of a team.
 If reliability issues arise, a reliability engineer may engage in activities that could have far-reaching consequences.

 A reliability engineer’s primary responsibility is to ensure continuous quality control in the manufacturing of goods.
-The manufacturing process is typically reviewed the engineer at regular intervals to correct inefficiencies that have developed over time.
+The manufacturing process is typically reviewed by the engineer at regular intervals to correct inefficiencies that have developed over time.
 Workers’ tendencies to allow slippage in quality control processes over time may cause manufacturing processes to degrade.

 A reliability engineer frequently makes recommendations to improve manufacturing reliability during the design process.
 He or she will most likely apply engineering science to the manufacturing process, noting which aspects of the process are causing a higher rate of defects.
 The reliability engineer will examine design schematics and work flow processes, sometimes at an extremely detailed level, in the same way that a detective searches for clues to solve a mystery.
 The engineer will do so with the goal of identifying and correcting any glitches that may be present.
 He or she may also be able to synchronize various manufacturing requirements.